 Zippered Closure Covering Case

 The big red floor bed insert is foam only, taking full advantage of the clean box cushion lines.
 The floor beds are almost always enjoyed with dog blankets, so extra padding wasn’t needed.
 To keep things economical and waste-conscious, the fabric cover that came with the mattress was repurposed for the cover.
 I cut it to size from the zippered end, sewed the cut, and boxed the corners.
 The foam was reinserted through the zipper and the cover can be removed if needed.
 Easy!
+I generally dislike including zips on this sort of thing, but this one was compact and already on the reused cover, so I was ok with it.
 Added cost: NZ$0.

 Envelope Style Bottom Closure Covering Case